mikevercoelen/redux-signal/README.md

 ### Showing a signal

-1. Wrap the component where you want to show a signal with [`withSignal`](#withsignal), which injects the component with a prop called: `createSignal`.
+1. Wrap the component where you want to show a signal with [`withSignal`](#withsignal), which injects the component with a few props from which one is called: `createSignal`.
 2. Use [`createSignal`](#createsignal) to show a signal.

 Example: